Xaaris/opencv-haar-classifier-training/README.md

 9. Use your finished classifier!

-        cd ~/opencv-2.4.9/samples/c
-        chmod +x build_all.sh
-        ./build_all.sh
-        ./facedetect --cascade="~/finished_classifier.xml"
+10. To get some visualization use:

+        opencv_visualisation --image=in/example1.png --model=classifier2/cascade.xml --data=out/result_

 ## Acknowledgements

 A huge thanks goes to Naotoshi Seo, who wrote the `mergevec.cpp` and `createsamples.cpp` tools and released them under the MIT licencse.
-His notes on OpenCV Haar training were a huge help.
-Thank you, Naotoshi!

 ## References & Links: